HasanZiyade/wavelet-audio-denoising/README.md

 # Audio Denoising Application

 A Python application for wavelet-based audio denoising through an interactive graphical user interface.
 This tool enables users to load audio files, apply various denoising algorithms, and evaluate the results using multiple speech quality metrics.
+The denoising will be made using Python and mainly utilizing the ‘pywt’ library which is a free Open Source library for wavelet transforms in Python.

 ---